Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 This is my favorite animated series.
 I love it because it’s fun and the story arcs and the characters, along with excellent animation and fight scenes and character development.
 Don’t borrow this from the library, go out and buy it, right now.
 Especially if you have kids and they’ve never seen it, don’t worry, you’ll enjoy this just as much as they do.
 This show is so much fun; it’s a shame if you skip this one.
 With so many serious shows like Generator Rex, Ben 10 Ultimate Alien and Young Justice, I think the writers forgot how to write “fun and unserious episodes”, fortunately, this show has both serious and funny and is s breath of fresh air when I need a break from serious episodes in cartoons and anime.

 I highly recommend Teen Titans if you want a fun and entertaining cartoon to watch.
 While the writing isn’t perfect, the animation is nice and the fight scenes are nicely choreographed and they’ve done a great job animating this cartoon.

 I own the entire Teen Titans animated series because it’s a lot of fun and is a very enjoyable series.
 It’s entertaining and exciting, as well as funny and humorous.

-It’s one that belongs in your DVD collection, it’s an excellent series that is worth buying, especially since it’s inexpensive and gives you hours of entertainment for the price tag.
+It’s one that belongs in your DVD or blu-ray collection, it’s an excellent series that is worth buying, especially since it’s inexpensive and gives you hours of entertainment for the price tag.

 Plus ranking #83 out of #100 in IGN’s Top 100 Animated TV Series is a feat, especially since it beat out Spider-Man: The Animated Series at #84.